tensorflow/tensorflow/tensorflow/examples/custom_ops_doc/multiplex_2/README.md

 For intensive mathematical operations, it is a good practice to use [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page#Overview) to perform the computation.
-Eigen is vectorized, avoids dynamic memory allocation and is faster on tensors.The definitions related to Eigen are:
+Eigen is vectorized, avoids dynamic memory allocation and is faster on tensors.
+The definitions related to Eigen are:

 <!-- test_snippets_in_readme skip -->
 ```c++